 How do we charge our electronics while camping in an RV?

 A folding 100 watt solar panel charges the battery.
-We chose a folding, suitcase style solar panel (rather than a rooftop solar panel) because we can set the solar panel out in a hot sunny, spot, while we park our camper in the shade.
+We chose a folding, suitcase style solar panel (rather than a rooftop solar panel) because we can set the solar panel out in a hot, sunny, spot, while we park the camper in the shade.

 How do we keep perishable food cold when we’re boondocking?